-The Contractor shall accept youth with mental health and behavioral health needs that match the RCC's or QRTP's treatment and programming specializations and current population/census in the facility.
+The Contractor shall accept youth with mental health and behavioral health needs that match the RCC's treatment and programming specializations.
 All programming shall be provided in accordance with the Wisconsin Child Welfare Model for Practice (https://dcf.wisconsin.gov/cwportal/model).